venkataravuri/autonomous-driving-adas/docs/perception.md

 2. Fusion Methods

-There are several methods for combining LiDAR and camera data:

-Early Fusion: Raw data from LiDAR and cameras are combined at the sensor level.
-For example, LiDAR point clouds are projected onto the 2D image, and both the point cloud and pixel data are fed into a neural network for joint object detection.

-Mid-Level Fusion: LiDAR-based object detection and image-based detection are done separately, and their results are combined.
-For instance:

-Use YOLO to detect objects in the 2D image (with 2D bounding boxes).

-Use LiDAR point clouds to detect objects in 3D space (with 3D bounding boxes).

-Fuse these results by projecting the 3D LiDAR data onto the 2D image, or by correlating detected objects in both modalities.
-This improves detection accuracy and helps assign depth to the objects detected by the camera.

 Late Fusion: Object detections from LiDAR and camera are processed independently, and the results are combined at a decision-making stage.
 For example, after YOLO detects objects in the image, the system might confirm or refine those detections using LiDAR data, improving localization or classification.